 Maryland Perjury Lawyers Handle These Cases

 Lying under oath is taken seriously and dealt with harshly.
 However, perjury takes more forms than overt lying on the witness stand.
 Perjury includes making false statements on legal documents or in court proceedings:

 - Grand Jury Testimony.

 - Pre Trial Hearings.

-Our attorneys have several options for your defense against perjury charges.
+Our Maryland perjury attorneys have several options for your defense against perjury charges.
 Despite printed or taped evidence of your alleged deception, your attorney may be able to show that you made an honest mistake through faulty memory or belief that your statement was fact, or that your statement came as a result of direct orders from a superior or threats to your personal safety or your family’s safety.
-If you have been accused of perjury, contact our legal team for an evaluation of your case.
+If you have been accused of perjury, contact a Maryland perjury lawyer for an evaluation of your case.

 Maryland Obstruction of Justice Lawyer

 Obstruction of justice charges occur when someone involved in a case attempts to thwart the investigation or affect the outcome of a trial through misleading or false statements, destroying evidence, falsifying documents, or threatening witnesses, jurors, attorneys, or judges.
 Obstruction of justice is an attempt to circumvent the criminal justice system in an effort to avoid conviction.
 However, it can also be an easily applied charge that prosecutors use when evidence is shaky or in order to encourage a plea bargain.
 In many high profile cases, the defendant was not convicted of the original crime, but was found guilty of obstruction of justice.
 Any jail time served as a result of these criminal cases was for the obstruction of justice conviction.